Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The biggest mistake we see: tackling only one dimension.

-You invest in the best technology - but ignore culture.
-Result: the software is in place, nobody uses it.
+You invest in the best technology, but ignore the culture.
+Result: the software is there, nobody uses it.

-You change processes - but not customer interaction.
-Result: everything is great internally, customers notice nothing.
+You change the processes, but not the customer interaction.
+Result: everything is great internally, customers do not notice anything.

-You transform the business model - but the systems can’t support it.
+You transform the business model, but the systems cannot support it.
 Result: chaos.

-All five dimensions need to move.
+All five dimensions have to move.
 Not all at the same speed.
 But all of them.

-If you want to dive deeper: The 5 warning signs before every IT disaster.
+For those who want to go deeper: The 5 warning signs before any IT disaster.

 What you can do this week

-Write it down: What are the three business problems that frustrate you the most?
-Not IT problems - business problems.
+1. Write down: What are the three business problems that frustrate you the most?
+Not IT problems, business problems.

-Be honest: If the last digitalization project failed - what was the real reason?
-(Tip: probably not the software.)
+3. If the last digitalization project failed: what was the reason?
+Probably not the software.

 The point